fahseltc/golang-fish-autobattler/README.md

 safe burrows - digging / anenomes
 electricity - stun when attacked

+## Misc notes

+different levels like Slay the spire

+- The Shallows
+- The Deep
+- The Dark
+- The Trench
+  etc...

 ## Eventing

 Eventing might be useful in this project, look into this library: